red-collar-official/flutter_kore/umvvm_template/README.md

 ### utilities

 Place all utility classes here.
 For example, validations for email.
 A log utility is predefined.
-Also included is secure storage logic for UMVVM app component cache.
+Also included is secure storage logic for flutter_kore app component cache.

 There are also `main.dart` files for every flavor used in the app.